 Encumbrances outstanding at year-end are classified as assigned in the General Fund or as assigned or restricted fund balance in the non-General Funds.
 Annual appropriations that are not spent or encumbered, lapse at year-end.

-f) Governmental Accounting Standards Board (GASB) Pronouncements Implemented
+f) Governmental Accounting Standards Board (GASB) Pronouncements

-During fiscal year ended, June 30, 2016, ACPS adopted the following new accounting standards issued by the Governmental Accounting Standards Board (GASB):
+During the fiscal year ended June 30, 2017, ACPS adopted the following new accounting standard issued by the Governmental Accounting Standards Board (GASB):